-Easements are very common in our communities.
-An easement is a legal right to cross or otherwise use someone else's land for a specified purpose such as road access, telephone poles, cell phone towers, power lines and water pipes.
+Easements are very common.
+An easement is a legal agreement to cross or otherwise use someone else’s land for a specified purpose such as road access, telephone poles, cell phone towers, power lines and water pipes.
 When an easement is granted, it provides legal right to use the property, but the legal title to the land itself remains completely intact with the owner of the land.

-The Jordan Cove Project will compensate landowners for an easement to construct, operate and maintain an underground natural gas pipeline and, in limited cases, above-ground equipment related to the pipeline such as valves, pipeline markers and corrosion protection equipment.
+The Jordan Cove Project will compensate landowners for an easement to construct, operate and maintain an underground natural gas pipeline and, in limited cases, above-ground equipment related to the pipeline.

 The amount of compensation paid to landowners is determined by:

-- Impacts to grazing lands and crop or timber losses caused by the pipeline’s construction.
+- impacts to grazing lands and crop or timber losses caused by the pipeline’s construction; and

 It is important to note that granting an easement does not transfer the title of the land to the pipeline; it only gives the Project the right to use the land for the specified and limited purposes stated above.
 The landowner retains ownership of the land and use of the surface with limited restrictions.